ShalinJain1603/StackOverflow/README.md

 Runs the backend server in the development mode.\
 Open [http://localhost:4000](http://localhost:4000) to view it in the browser.
+- Add a .env file with your credentials

 In the client directory, you can run